A Suspended Aerial Manipulation Avatar for Physical Interaction in Unstructured Environments

 \paragraph{Debris Clearance (1) and Cable Retrieval (2)}

 Fig. \ref{fig:Experiment_1} shows the first two tasks completed consecutively in one experiment.
 In the experimental scenario, wooden bricks of diverse sizes and shapes were arranged in a random manner on a table to replicate the appearance of scattered debris.
 Concealed beneath these simulated debris, there was a cable equipped with industrial aviation connectors.
-At the beginning of the task, the robot looked around to locate the connectors.
-Subsequently, the robot engaged in the retrieval and removal of the debris covering the connectors.
-Following this, the robot proceeded to employ each of its hands to grasp the exposed connectors.
+At the beginning of the task, the platform looked around to locate the connectors.
+Subsequently, the manipulators engaged in the retrieval and removal of the debris covering the connectors.
+Following this, it proceeded to employ each of its hands to grasp the exposed connectors.

-This experiment demonstrates the grasping ability of the proposed platform for objects of different sizes and shapes.
-The presence of soft hands enables the robot to manipulate irregularly shaped objects.
+This experiment demonstrates the grasping ability of the proposed aerial platform for objects of different sizes and shapes.
+The presence of soft hands enables the platform to manipulate irregularly shaped objects.
 It is worth mentioning that during the grasping process, the arm unavoidably came into contact with the tabletop and exerted a force.
 The flexible joints successfully mitigated the impact forces during the contact, and the controller resisted this disturbance and smoothed the body attitude.

 \paragraph{Cable Reconnection (3)} In order to provide a clearer visual representation of this procedure, we removed the table used in the preceding experiment to create the necessary space.
 Fig. \ref{fig:Experiment_2} presents the process of connecting the grasped aviation connectors.
 Alignment and splicing is a challenging task that requires two-handed collaboration to accomplish.
 The arm dexterity and bi-manual manipulation ability are demonstrated in this task.